michelle-hwang/intro-to-bioinformatics/transcriptomics/lab-transcriptomics-01.md

 time /usr/local/python/2.7.8 BUSCO_v1.2.py -in Trinity.fasta --mode trans -l embryophyta_odb9 -o Trinity.BUSCO.out -c 8
 ```

-> This software is not available on Zcluster, so see output "OUTPUTNAMEHERE"
+> This software is not available on Zcluster, so see folder "BUSCO-output"

 <br>